 Britain lay at the very edge of the Roman Empire and it was one of the first to suffer from the loss of its imperial defenders.
 Just over the channel several tribes eyed Britain’s green and now almost completely unprotected shores.
 It wasn’t long before the first raiders landed.

 The Angles, Jutes, Saxons and other Germanic peoples of north-western Europe began to assail Britain in increasing numbers, the Britons reportedly fought off a sizeable Saxon incursion in 408 AD, but the attacks grew more frequent.

-That is not to say that there were not skirmishes fought.
-Records show that some enterprising Saxons, like the aforementioned group in 408 AD, who aimed to take land by force rather than set up a life more peacefully.
+This does not mean that the Saxons never clashed with the Britons.
+Records show that some enterprising Saxons, like the aforementioned group in 408, who aimed to take land by force, encountered fierce resistance.
 Some of these raids did succeed, creating a foothold in certain areas of the island of Britain, but there is no evidence to suggest a full scale invasion.